 Liberty University is committed to providing a safe place for learning.
-As such, Liberty adheres to the Title IX directive of not tolerating any form of sex-based discrimination, which can include: acts of sexual violence, sexual misconduct and disrespect for one another including nonconsensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, dating violence, domestic violence, childhood sexual abuse, and stalking.
+As such, Liberty adheres to the Title IX directive of not tolerating any form of sex-based discrimination, which can include: acts of sexual violence, sexual misconduct and disrespect for one another including non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, dating violence, domestic violence, childhood sexual abuse, and stalking.
 Additionally, Liberty University is committed to supporting and coming alongside candidates who may be victims of sexual discrimination and/or violence.
 Under Title IX, faculty are obligated to disclose to the university's Title IX office any candidate disclosure of sex-based discrimination, physical violence, and/or sexual violence.
-For additional information and up to date policy please reference the Title IX information page https://www.liberty.edu/title-ix/speak-up/
+For additional information and up to date policy please reference the Title IX information page.